adioshun/gitBook_DeepDrive/paper2016-earlyfusion.md

 ### 2.4 Object Model

 - In this paper, we focus on two different models:
-	- 1) holistic, where the object descriptor takes into account the candidatedetection window as a whole and
+	- 1) **holistic**, where the object descriptor takes into account the candidate detection window as a whole and
-	- 2) a patch-based one where random subsets of patches are used for generating differentobject configurations which are further assembled to form the overall object model.
+	- 2) a **patch-based** one where random subsets of patches are used for generating differentobject configurations which are further assembled to form the overall object model.

+#### A. holistic model

-As holistic model we use thelinear SVM (linSVM) classifier which has a good compromisebetween computation time and accuracy.
+-  As holistic model we use the **linear SVM** (linSVM) classifier
+	- - which has a good compromisebetween computation time and accuracy.

-This model learnsthe max-margin hyperplane that better splits the positive andnegative samples in the descriptor space (either HOG, LBP, or HOGLBP in our case).
+This model learns the max-margin hyper plane that better splits the positive and negative samples in the descriptor space (either HOG, LBP, or HOGLBP in our case).

+#### B.  patch-based
-As patch-based model we use our RFof local experts.
+- As patch-based model we use our **RF of local experts**.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE0NTc4ODk1OV19
+eyJoaXN0b3J5IjpbNDQ5MjM4MTE4XX0=
 -->